hhoffstaette/sqredir/README.md

 - cmake CMakeLists.txt
 - make

-The cmake ocnfiguration step is aware of all the usual cmake flags and will also be nice to any CC (hello clang!) or custom CFLAGS you want to specify.
+The cmake configuration step is aware of all the usual cmake flags and will also be nice to any CC (hello clang!) or custom CFLAGS you want to specify.